raikoho/ClipTrickster/README.md

 Running in normal mode or silently in the background, ClipTrickster offers three primary modes of operation: monitoring, modifying, and destroying clipboard content.
 Whether you need to log your copied content with timestamps, introduce random modifications, or ensure nothing remains in the clipboard, ClipTrickster has you covered.

 ## Features
 - Clipboard Monitoring: Constantly monitors clipboard activity, saving copied content with structured timestamps for easy tracking and reference.
+Complete copy history.
 - Clipboard Modification: Automatically adds random characters to clipboard content, ensuring data integrity is disrupted and enhancing security.
+Makes every copy wrong and inaccurate.
 - Clipboard Destruction: Clears the clipboard continuously, preventing any copied data from being used or retrieved.
+Makes it impossible to use any copying.
 - Silent and Normal Modes: Choose between silent operation, which hides all activities and logs, and normal mode, which provides user-friendly prompts and visibility.

 ## Installation